wp-plugins/wp-app-studio/readme.txt

 * Integrated cross-site scripting (XSS) and cross-site request forgery (CSRF) attack prevention.
 * Integrated protection against SPAM using honeypot and/or captcha.
 * Ability to selectively enqueue files to eliminate the overhead of unnecessary code.
-* Added WPAS toolbar button to consolidate all shortcodes in one place.
-Use the button to insert forms, shortcodes, and other WPAS components into posts or pages.
+* Ability to select and insert all WPAS shortcodes using WPAS button.
+Use the button to insert forms, views, and other WPAS components into posts or pages.
+* Ability to create fully featured search forms with operators change based on the type of attribute.
+* Ability to limit access to forms using permissions module.

 [Click for more info](http://emarketdesign.com/documentation/wp-app-studio-documentation/design-web-apps/designing-and-creating-forms/ "Creating Wp App Studio App Forms")